hashicorp/terraform-website/content/source/docs/enterprise/admin/integration.html.md

 ![screenshot: the Cost Estimation admin page](./images/admin-cost-estimation.png)

+* **AWS Instance Profile**: If checked this option will be used without need to input the Access Key or Secret Key in the above form (fields will be greyed out).
 * **AWS Access Key ID**: The AWS Access Key ID for a given IAM user.
 The role associated to these credentials must have full access to the "Price List" service and all of that service's resources.
 Cost Estimation makes API calls in the `us-east-1` region.
 * **AWS Secret Key**: The AWS Secret Key pair for the same Access Key ID.
 * **GCP Credentials**: The contents of the JSON that is downloaded when you create a GCP Service Account.